jkmcl/jsonpath-cli/README.md

 A simple command-line tool that evaluates JSONPath using `com.jayway.jsonpath:json-path`.

-It can be used as a replacement of `jq`.
+It can be used as a replacement of `jq` in some cases.

 Usage: